top of page

 Ivy League Bears

-Meehan Auditorium was named for George V. Meehan, who donated the funds to build an arena to “serve and promote” the Brown men’s hockey team.
+Meehan Auditorium is named for George V. Meehan, who donated the funds to build an arena to “serve and promote” the Brown men’s hockey team.
 Notable events to be held at Meehan include a visit from President Lyndon B. Johnson during his 1964 Presidential campaign and the 1965 Frozen Four.

 Food & Beverage 2